Selling an Inherited Mobile Home

 Focus on:

-• Understanding the property’s classification
+• Understanding ownership and classification

-• Meeting all legal and park-related requirements
+• Meeting legal and park requirements

 TO CONTACT OUR INVESTMENT TEAM